thomas-maurice/heimdall/README.md

 Heimdall is an IRC bot written in [Lua](http://lua.org).
 It's very easy to use and extand.

+## Dependencies
+You need to install `lua-socket` in order to get the bot running.
+Of course, you need Lua, but not worth saying it ;)

 ## Install
 To install Heimdall, just clone the Git repository :
 ```